oscal-compass/compliance-to-policy-go/README.md

 ## C2P Overview
 Compliance-to-Policy (C2P) is designed to bridge Compliance as Code such as Open Security Controls Assessment Language (OSCAL) and Policy as Code used by Policy Validation Point (PVP).
-It generates policies in native format of PVP from OSCAL Component Definitions and produces OSCAL Assessment Results from the native assessment results of PVP.
+It generates policies in the native format of PVP from OSCAL Component Definitions and produces OSCAL Assessment Results from the native assessment results of PVP.
 C2P can be used both as a command-line tool and a library, making it easy and flexible to integrate into your Continuous Compliance pipelines, such as GitHub Actions, Tekton Pipelines, or Agile Authoring Pipelines.

 ![C2P Overview](/assets/architecture.png)